 Certificate of Graduate Study in Teaching ALL Students

-This concentration is a subset of courses from the Teaching ALL Students master's concentration within the Special Education program.
+This concentration is a subset of courses from the Special Education program.
 It is especially designed for educators who are working in general education; classroom teachers; and specialty teachers who would like to improve their skills and knowledge in working effectively with students with disabilities, who are gifted and talented, and/or are English language learners.
 The interdisciplinary nature of this concentration is unique, and also incorporates differentiated instruction, so educators can become more effective in working with all of their students.

 Total Required Credits: 12